 There is a recording function available in Microsoft Teams and Google Meet whereby the practitioner can record the lesson/session.
 The school or setting’s senior management team will need to develop a policy for recording video-conferencing and live-streaming lessons/sessions.

-As a video-conferencing or live-stream recording constitutes personal data, you must comply with your school or setting’s data protection policies and GDPR regulations.
+As a video-conferencing or live-stream recording constitutes personal data, you must comply with your school or setting’s data protection policies and UK GDPR.

 If you intend on recording a lesson to share with learners at a later date, this should be done as a live-streaming event asynchronous activity without learners being present in the recording.